ikkyle/Portfolio/docs/index.md

 ## Webscraping Analysis

-I spent some time scraping a popular dating site in an attempt to practice extracting info from diverse samples and increase my skills in interactive data visualization, text mining and web-scraping.
+I spent some time scraping a popular dating site in an attempt to practice extracting info from diverse samples and to increase my skills in interactive data visualization, text mining and web-scraping.
 Below are links to notebooks that show my scraping and munging process, as well as a few analyses I've done.

 * [Web Scraping](www/OKC/scrape.html)
 * [Data Munging](www/OKC/munge.html)